stape-io/user-data-extractor-web-tag/README.md

 ## How to use it

-1. Add the **User Data Extractor From Page** tag to your GTM container from the Community Template Gallery.
+1. Add the **User Data Extractor From Page** tag to your GTM container by importing the `template.tpl` file or from the Community Template Gallery.
 2. Create a new tag in your workspace and select the "User Data Extractor From Page" tag.
 3. Configure the settings as described below.
 4. Set up a trigger for when you want the extraction to run (e.g., on page views, after a form interaction, or on a custom event).